Dissipative phase transitions in $n$-photon driven quantum nonlinear resonators: Acknowledgements

 \section{Acknowledgements}

 We thank G. Rastelli and L. Gravina for the useful discussions.
 We acknowledge the help of A. Mercurio in the optimization of the numerical codes.
-This work was supported by the Swiss National Science Foundation through Project No. 200020\_185015, Provincia Autonoma di Trento, and was conducted with the financial support of the EPFL Science Seed Fund 2021 and from PNRR MUR project PE0000023-NQSTI.
+This work was supported by the Swiss National Science Foundation through Project No. 200020\_185015, and was conducted with the financial support of the EPFL Science Seed Fund 2021, PNRR MUR project PE0000023-NQSTI, Provincia Autonoma di Trento and from MUR under the PRIN2022 project 2022FLSPAJ (TANQU).